supreethguturu28/developer-handbook/README.md

-# Knowledge Base
+# Developer Handbook

 A comprehensive collection of technical guides, references, and documentation for developers and tech professionals.

 ## 📚 Overview

-This repository serves as a centralized knowledge base containing practical guides, quick references, and detailed documentation on various technical topics.
+This repository serves as a centralized developer handbook containing practical guides, quick references, and detailed documentation on various technical topics.
 Each guide is designed to be concise, practical, and easily searchable.

 ## 📋 Current Guides